erebboah/bulk_atac_pipeline/README.md

 ## Check read quality
-First, make a prefixes text file containing the names of samples you want to process:
+First, make a prefixes text file containing the names of samples you want to process (all samples can be run together regardless of genome):
 ```
+cd data/
-ls AT_AC*S*_R1.fastq.gz | sed 's/_R1.fastq.gz//' > ../prefixes.txt
+ls *_R1.fastq.gz | sed 's/_R1.fastq.gz//' > ../prefixes_all.txt
 ```

 To run `fastqc` v.
 0.11.9: